ruthneville/Practical-1---Agent-Based-Model/README.md

 <h1> ReadMe </h1>

 <h2> Introduction </h2><br>
 A repository for code related to Practical 1 for the module GEOG5995M.
+The code is written using Python 3 in the IUD Spyder.

 <h2> Contents </h2>

-<p> This project contans two models and two associated agent frameworks.
+<p> This project contans two models, two associated agent frameworks and a file to run the environment.
 One model is successful in that it is able to produce an animation that models of the movement of the agent (sheep).
 The other model is an unsucessful attempt at the GUI practical.  </p>

 <h3> Final Successful Model </h3>